datacarpentry/sql-ecology-lesson/sql.md

 ---------

 Databases can also filter data – selecting only the data meeting certain criteria.
-For example, let’s say we only want data for the species Dipodomys merriami, which has a species code of DM.
+For example, let’s say we only want data for the species _Dipodomys merriami_, which has a species code of DM.
 We need to add a WHERE clause to our
 query:

     SELECT * FROM surveys WHERE species_id="DM";